nuxt/website-v2/content/en/blog/creating-a-nuxt-module.md

 We have just created our local module which we can use in our project.
 This sometimes is enough but sometimes we want to share our module across projects or even better, with the Nuxt Community.
 To do this we need to create our module using a module template and publish it to NPM.

-//TODO ADD LINK Link to template ?
 As of today we are working on improving this template to make it more user friendly.
-All modules are creating using typescript and should contain tests, docs and an example.
+All modules are created using typescript and should contain tests, docs and an example.

 ## Further exploration

-Check our our [CodeSandbox example](/examples/modules-internal) for this module
+Check our our [CodeSandbox example](/examples/modules-internal) for this module.

-Check out our published [ngrok module](https://ngrok.nuxtjs.org/)
+Check out our published [ngrok module](https://ngrok.nuxtjs.org/).

 Check out our list of [Nuxt modules](https://modules.nuxtjs.org/).